(This my longest poem! All the other poems are inspired

 They claim a cure that can be kept handy,

-As reliance is placed on even more brandy.
+More reliance placed on even more brandy.

 Crisis moments arrive one after the another,

-Most now rely on charity from sister or brother.
+You now rely on charity from sister or brother.

-Youth the only savior in many cases,
+Youth and fitness the only help in many cases,

-This saving regime arriving just in time.
+Their clever saving regime arriving just in time.